craigfrancis/r-stats/readme.md

 		referrer = data[,11],
 		agent = data[,12])

-And finally a bit of cleanup, e.g. converting things to the correct format:
+Then do a bit of cleanup, e.g. converting things to the correct format:

 	data$time <- as.numeric(gsub('-', NA, as.character(data$time)))
 	data$info <- as.character(data$info)